approov/quickstart-flutter-graphql/src/app-final/README.md

 > **NOTE:** To not have to restart the mobile app you can try to build the mobile app, then register it with Approov and then launch it, but this often leads to a failure in Approov not recognizing the mobile app as registered, because the way Flutter works it seems that in development it always build the mobile app when you hit the run button, even when no code changes had taken place, thus resulting in a different binary(maybe a timestamp is added in the build process), therefore not the same you had registered previously.
 This is also true for when using the `flutter` cli.

-For a **production release** be rest assured that you don't need to launch the mobile app, just build it and register it.
+For a **production release** rest assured that you don't need to launch the mobile app, just build it and register it.
 Please read our docs at [Managing Registrations](https://approov.io/docs/latest/approov-usage-documentation/#managing-registrations) for more details in how to proceed.

 #### Development Work-flow